 - Emerging Media and Technology for the Arts

 - Innovation and Management of Emerging Technologies

 Master of Arts in Teaching: Adolescent or Middle Childhood Education (online with in-person requirements)

 The Master of Arts in Teaching (M.A.T.) is an innovative, clinically-rich approved teacher education program consisting of multiple tracks designed to meet students’ diverse needs and experiences.
 The M.A.T. program leads to Adolescent (grades 7-12) and Middle Childhood (grades 5-9) NYS Initial Certification in Biology, Chemistry, Earth Science, English Language Arts, Spanish, Mathematics, Physics and Social Studies.

 SUNY Empire State College offers two graduate programs in Special Education that prepare teacher candidates for collaboration and co-teaching in the inclusive middle and high school classroom.

-1. M.A.T. in Adolescent Special Education (Initial Certification) program is available to individuals located in the Syracuse and New York City areas who are new to teaching and are seeking an Initial Certificate.
+- M.A.T. in Adolescent Special Education (Initial Certification) program is available to individuals located in the Buffalo, Syracuse, Latham, and New York City areas who are new to teaching and are seeking an Initial Certificate.
 (Online with in-person requirements)

-2. M.Ed. in Adolescent Special Education (Additional Certification) is geared toward experienced educators looking to supplement their base content certificate with an additional certification in Students with Disabilities 7-12.
+- M.Ed. in Adolescent Special Education (Additional Certification) is geared toward experienced educators looking to supplement their base content certificate with an additional certification in Students with Disabilities 7-12.
 Coursework is fully online, but clinical work in a New York State classroom is required.
+(Online delivery)